halostatue/stars/README.md

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone.
 *   [FormidableLabs/urql](https://github.com/FormidableLabs/urql) - The highly customizable and versatile GraphQL client with which you add on features like normalized caching as you grow.
 *   [tailwindlabs/headlessui](https://github.com/tailwindlabs/headlessui) - Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
 *   [radix-ui/primitives](https://github.com/radix-ui/primitives) - An open-source UI component library for building high-quality, accessible design systems and web apps.
-Maintained by @modulz.
+Maintained by @workos.
 *   [adobe/react-spectrum](https://github.com/adobe/react-spectrum) - A collection of libraries and tools that help you build adaptive, accessible, and robust user experiences.
 *   [TanStack/table](https://github.com/TanStack/table) - 🤖 Headless UI for building powerful tables & datagrids for TS/JS -  React-Table, Vue-Table, Solid-Table, Svelte-Table
 *   [aelbore/vite-plugin-test](https://github.com/aelbore/vite-plugin-test) - Vite plugin with mocha and puppeteer